jasonpereira96/jasonpereira96/README.md

 I'm Jason Pereira, currently pursuing a Masters of Science in Computer Science at the University of Illinois at Chicago.

+Previously, I was a software engineer at Zaya Labs.

 ## Courses I'm enrolled in
 - Object Oriented Languages and Environments
 - Principles of Concurrency